Dietetic Internship Application

 - Official transcripts

-Applicants should address the following questions in the personal statement submitted through DICAS:
+Applicants should address the following questions in the personal statement submitted through DICAS (maximum of 1,000 words):

 - Why do you want to enter the nutrition and dietetics profession?

-Discuss experiences that have helped to prepare you for a career in nutrition and dietetics
+What specific experiences have helped to prepare you for a career in nutrition and dietetics?

 What are your short-term and long-term professional goals?